Welcome to Epiphany House

 How This Neighborhood Looks

 In 2012, we consulted with a wide variety of community leaders to explore various options for developing the Generations of Hope model.
-Based on what we have learned and assessing our capabilities, our decision is to focus on our own Upper Darby Community.
+Based on what we have learned and assessing our capabilities, our decision is to focus on communities in our own Delaware County.

 In the big picture, Generations Epiphany envisions a neighborhood comprised of a grouping of family homes dedicated to adoption of children from foster care or with particular special needs.
 The parents in the family homes agree to adopt a minimum of 3 children.
 Our adoptive families form the nucleus of the community by their commitment to addressing, in common, this social need.
 Under the umbrella of the Epiphany House, Inc., they will have further support in their commitment from senior citizen volunteers and community resources mobilized by Epiphany House.